yujong-lee/parser-combination-walkthrough/README.md

 >  In short, if you need to build a parser, but you don’t actually want to, a parser combinator may be your best option. - [Parsing in JavaScript: Tools and Libraries](https://tomassetti.me/parsing-in-javascript/#parserCombinators)

-There are several algorithmic approaches to write parser.
-Parser combinators are an example of recursive descent.
+There are several algorithmic approaches to write parser. `Parser combinations` are an example of `recursive descent`.

 - `/js`
     + `/basic`